Catwoman (video game): Reception

-Catwoman received negative reviews from critics due to problems including bad camera control, poor voice-work, and an over-simplistic combat system.
+Similar to the film it was based on, Catwoman the game received negative reviews from critics due to problems including bad camera control, poor voice-work, and an over-simplistic combat system.
 However, the Game Boy Advance version received mixed reviews with aggregating review website Metacritic giving the version 61/100.
 The GameCube version ranked in at 47/100, the PC version with 46/100, the PlayStation 2 version with 46/100 and the Xbox version with 45/100.